alashh/alashh.github.io/_posts/2020-02-22-terraform-module-design-2.markdown

 - Add the IP addresses to the NLB target Group

-This is exceptionally complex as Terraform (as of Feb 2020) does not support exposure of the Load Balacer IP addresses, so we *could* scan them out using the terraform data provider and *then* we can scope it down to all ip addresses associated with the ALB and *then* put them in a data array and *then*....
+This could be exceptionally complex as Terraform (as of Feb 2020) does not support exposure of the Load Balancer IP addresses from the ENI's, so we *could* scan them out using the terraform data provider and *then* we can scope it down to all ip addresses associated with the ALB and *then* put them in a data array and *then*....

 ...No, things are going to wrong, we have started to over-engineer something that COULD be done, but SHOULD we...?
 Just create two Modules and hope that Hashicorp [Gets around to approving that pull request](https://github.com/terraform-providers/terraform-provider-aws/pull/2901).